 Valorant Requires BIOS Update to Combat Cheating

-Players of the popular game Valorant will need to update their motherboard BIOS to continue playing.
-This is due to a recently discovered security flaw that allows cheaters to bypass hardware‑based security checks.
+Generally, Players of the popular game Valorant will need to update their motherboard BIOS to continue playing, This is due to a recently discovered security flaw that allows cheaters to bypass hardware-based security checks.
+Typically, The game developers are taking this measure to ensure that all players have a fair experience.
+Obviously, You should update your BIOS as soon as possible to avoid any issues with your game.

 The Underlying Issue

-The problem involves the IOMMU (Input‑Output Memory Management Unit), which checks the ID of your memory and permits only approved devices to access it.
-Incorrect signaling in the motherboard’s BIOS/firmware can make the operating system believe the security feature is fully active when it is not, letting cheaters inject code before Valorant’s anti‑cheat software, Vanguard, can activate.
+Basically, The IOMMU is a critical component of your system’s security, It checks the ID of your memory and permits only approved devices to access it, You should make sure that your IOMMU is functioning properly.
+Mostly, Incorrect signaling in the motherboard’s BIOS/firmware can make the operating system believe the security feature is fully active when it is not, This can let cheaters inject code before Valorant’s anti-cheat software, Vanguard, can activate.
+Probably, You will need to update your BIOS to fix this issue.

 Riot Games’ Response